Filing for Same-Sex Divorce in New York City

 We Can Help

-If you have legal questions about same-sex divorce or prenuptials in Manhattan, contact our firm for professional guidance.
+If you have legal questions about same-sex divorce or prenuptial agreements in Manhattan, contact our firm for professional guidance.
 We are proud allies of the LGBTQ+ community and can help you and your partner navigate the legal process of divorce or in anticipation of marriage.
 You have the same rights to marriage and divorce as a heterosexual couple, and we can handle the legal side for you on any of your matrimonial matters.